drand/website/docs/operator/deploy.md

 For third party implementations of randomness beacon verification, you need:

-- the distributed public key generated during the setup phase.
+- The distributed public key generated during the setup phase.
-- the period
+- The period.
-- the genesis time of the chain
+- The genesis time of the chain.

 As an administrator of a drand node, you can use the control port to access the chain information: